 This node loads the latest Alarm with configured Alarm Type for Message Originator, namely Thermostat Home

-if the published temperature is not at expected time range (filter script node returns True).
+if the published temperature is not at expected range (filter script node returns True).

 Enter the Name field as Create alarm and the Alarm type as Critical Temperature.